-- 3.4 At the Council meeting on the 29th June Members also agreed that the Redesign Board would support and oversee progress in changing local governance with communities, community bodies and where appropriate with partners, contributing to the expected national review of local governance.
-This can be included in the work stream around becoming more community-minded. - 3.5 Other changes to governance agreed by the Council will affect the work of the Redesign Board; we will have to find the right fit with the new Policy Development Groups (agreed 1st June 2017) and the Commercial Board (agreed 29th June 2017) and ensure there is no duplication of effort. - 3.6 Importantly the Redesign Board will have to ensure redesign helps to meet the affordability challenges facing the Council.
+- 4.4 At the Council meeting on the 29th June Members also agreed that the Redesign Board would support and oversee progress in changing local governance with communities, community bodies and where appropriate with partners, contributing to the expected national review of local governance.
+This is included in the work stream around becoming more community-minded. - 4.5 Other changes to governance agreed by the Council affects the work of the Redesign Board; finding the right fit with the new Policy Development Groups (agreed 1st June 2017) and the Commercial Board (agreed 29th June 2017) and to ensure there is no duplication of effort. - 4.6 Importantly the Redesign Board will have to ensure redesign helps to meet the affordability challenges facing the Council.
 At the Council meeting on 29th June 2017 Members noted the budget assumptions made by the Director of Finance, highlighting a gap in the Council's revenue budget of between £129.7m and £186.9m over the next five years.
-A report on the approach being taken to address this budget gap is reported separately to this meeting of the Council. - 3.7 The Redesign Board will also contribute to the Council's Programme once confirmed.
-This means that the work plan will need to adapt to any new requirements arising from the Programme.
+A report on the approach being taken to address this budget gap is reported separately to this meeting of the Council.